Locally Constrained Representations in Reinforcement Learning: Results

 \subsection{Implementation Details and Baselines}

-The description of all the environments used in this paper are provided in Appendix \ref{sec:env}.
-Moreover, we provide ablation studies of all the respective hyper-parameters introduced by LCR, both in the main paper and in Appendix \ref{sec:add_exp}, and discuss a suitable thumb rule so that extensive sweeps are not required.
+The description of the environments and the detailed hyper-parameters are mentioned in Appendix~\ref{sec:env} and~\ref{sec:add_exp} respectively.
+We provide ablation studies of the respective hyper-parameters introduced by \gls{lcr}, both in the main paper and in Appendix~\ref{sec:add_exp}.

+For our baselines, we avoided comparisons to auxiliary representation learning methods which use data augmentation and are only designed for pixel space.
+We also exclude methods that have access to prior knowledge of the environment as \gls{lcr} does not need additional information.
+We mostly focus on environments with clear dynamics as \gls{lcr} is designed for this specific task.

-For our baselines, we intentionally avoided choosing other auxiliary representation learning methods.
-Our main aim in this paper is to highlight how this strategy of localizing representations can actually help in generalization in representation learning and all our experiments henceforth highlight that.
-Furthermore, the experiments that directly perform similar constraints on the environment \cite{pve}, were mostly designed for robotics, while \gls{lcr} is a more general applicable method.
-Since this is an additional constraint that is applied in the form of an auxiliary loss, it can be easily added on top of any aforementioned representation learning approach.
+We compare \gls{lcr} to a variant of Augmented Temporal Contrast (ATC)~\cite{atc}, a contrastive learning baseline for our experiments.
+We implemented a state-based version of ATC, without the augmentation.
+Our main aim in this paper is to highlight how this strategy of locally encouraging representations to be \emph{linearly predictable} can help in representation learning and our experiments henceforth highlight that.